Arusha, Tarangire, Ngorongoro Crater, Serengeti, Olduvai Gorge, Crater Highlands, Lake Manyara National Park, Zanzibar, Stone Town

 A great feature of this itinerary is the opportunity to fully experience the different sides of Tanzania.
 After the safari adventure come the charming serenity and cultural mystique of Zanzibar Island.
 Wandering down the narrow streets of Stone Town is a feast for the senses.
 Sounds float on the breeze; a harmonic call to prayer from a historic mosque, children singing in a local school, Hindu temple bells ringing softly.
 Each turn through this labyrinth brings new pleasures, from the regal wooden doorways of old merchants, to the smells of fresh seafood being barbecued on street stalls.
 An old man pushes a wooden cart of oranges, barefoot children enthusiastically run past, and a crumbling old cathedral appears from nowhere.
 Different cultures have been shaping Zanzibar for over a millennium, and this living UNESCO World Heritage Site is an ode to peace and harmony.

-The 236 Hurumzi hotel is centrally located, neatly tucked away on pedestrian filled streets and immersed in the charm of Stone Town.
+Your hotel is centrally located, neatly tucked away on pedestrian filled streets and immersed in the charm of Stone Town.
 Step out of the hotel and lose yourself in your surroundings; ancient Persian baths, vivid Indian temples, elegant Portuguese churches, and the crumbling remains of a town that was once one of the richest in the world.
-236 Hurumzi offers a slice of this history; its rooms are decorated in an elegant old-fashioned style and reflect the exotic mix of cultures in Zanzibar.
 Head to the balcony for glorious views over the rooftops, and then follow the outline of Stone Town until it reaches the Indian Ocean and a stunning coastline.
 It's easy to succumb to Zanzibar's charming atmosphere and to do little more than soak it all up.
 Optional tours continue the sensual immersion, taking you out into the fragrant spice plantations.

 On day nine you'll be transferred to the airport in Arusha for your flight to Zanzibar.
 Then you've got three days to explore.
 Stone Town awaits your arrival, as does an idyllic loop of white sand.
 Zanzibar Island is surrounded by beach perfection; sand so fine it squeaks underfoot, ocean so blue it blurs with the sky, and a succession of palm trees completing the postcard image.
 Getting around is easy, Zanzibar is only 25miles wide, and from your central base it's possible to explore beaches on all corners of the island.
 Some are secluded and pristine, others have delightful wooden shack bars, and almost all are blissfully quiet.
 Lull away the hours sunbathing and listening to the gentle waves, or dive beneath it all and explore the archipelago's dramatic marine world.
 Whether your day is lazy or energetic, the hotel's regal charm will be waiting every evening.